 Northstar, California

-A purpose-built resort which is part of the larger Tahoe resort (and one third of the so-called Tahoe trifecta, which includes Kirkwood, Northstar and Heavenly), Northstar has a relaxed, family-friendly vibe which makes it a hit with both beginners and kids.
+A purpose-built resort which is part of the larger Tahoe resort (and one third of the so-called Tahoe trifecta, which includes Kirkwood, Northstar, and Heavenly), Northstar has a relaxed, family-friendly vibe which makes it a hit with both beginners and kids.
 One of the reasons we love Northstar is the wide range of accommodation, which ranges from condos (most of which you’ll find in the Village area, at the base of the slopes) through to the five-star hotels in the Highlands area.

 A free, efficient shuttle service makes getting to and from the slopes a breeze, which is a good thing, given the amount terrain to cover.
 Although Northstar is a resort which is a great option for skiers keen to squeeze multiple resorts into one trip, don’t make the mistake of assuming Northstar’s terrain won’t be enough on its own.
-Stay here and you’ll have 3,100 acres, 100 trails and several terrain parks on your doorstep.
+Stay here and you’ll have over 100 trails and several terrain parks on your doorstep.

 The resort also has a brilliant ski school – beginners who sign up for lessons won’t just get expert tuition, but plenty of cookies and hot chocolate to fuel their explorations.
 The best bit?
 Northstar has the world’s only Burton Snowboard Academy, where snowboarders can sign up for lessons (including women-only classes) and chill out in the funky clubhouse-style headquarters.